ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 skip residuals to preserve composition.
 An optional dilated refinement pass provides additional global coherence.

+### Memory Use

+This node does not offer a magical ability to sample massive latents in a tiny amount of VRAM.
+If you run out of VRAM when trying to generate the final latent after a lot of upscaling steps, the only solution at this time is to buy a bigger GPU.
+Future work may involve adding some kind of tiled sampling.

+### Note: Upscaling is Optional

+You don't necessarily have to use this node pack to **upscale** images.
+The techniques used by the node involve blending a prior latent at an optionally different scale and then re-sampling on top of it to produce a new latent that may posess more or different levels of detail -- effectively giving the model a second chance to generate but with some hints as to the structure that you're wanting it to generate.

+Try setting the `scale_factor` or `total_scale` to 1.0 to play around with the node's noising, blending, and re-sampling approach without necessarily also upscaling the latents with each step.

 ## Installation

 1. Clone this repository inside the `custom_nodes/` directory of your ComfyUI